scottcreynolds/FoulBall/README.md

 Opinionated but configurable gem that checks some text against a list of "foul" words.
 I wrote it during Game 7 of the World Series.

+*Note:* Not really meant for production, created more as a teaching tool for my team

 [![Gem Version](https://badge.fury.io/rb/foul_ball.svg)](https://badge.fury.io/rb/foul_ball)

 ## Installation